On our wedding day, a guest stood up to share words of wisdom and present some gifts.

 A few minutes into his speech, I took a step forward.

 “Where are you going?” my husband asked with a smile.

 “To receive the gifts” I answered mid-stride.

-“Lets wait.”
-He tagged gently on my hand.
-“He has has not called us forward yet”
+“Let’s wait.”
+He tagged on my hand gently.
+“He hasn’t called us forward yet.”

 The guests did not see the twitch on my face.

 Or the heart dropping to my chest.
 But my husband may have noticed the flick of chin and the stiffened back.

 I was floored that he didn’t see the obvious (obvious in my world, of course) and completely shocked he had issued a veto on my will.

 Years later, I’d look back at that small encounter and recognize it as my first opportunity to talk and partner with my husband.